American University of Beirut

 Academic Positions

-Available Tenure-Track Faculty Positions for Academic Year 2025-26:
+Available Tenure-Track Assistant Professor Positions for AY2026-27

-Part-Time Teaching Opportunities for the Fall semester of AY2025-26:
+Part-Time Teaching Positions - Spring semester of AY2025-26:

 Applications are being accepted via Interfolio through the links provided below: